maximilianKoeper/jupyter-notebook-on-docker-wsl2/README.md

 # Updating your jupyter notebook

 ## Remove your existing container
-You can do this in the Docker Desktop app or type the following in your Linux shell:
+You can do this in the Docker desktop app, or you can type the following into your Linux shell:
 ```
 docker stop jupyter
 docker rm jupyter